 Once entered, click “Get new password”.

-If you’ve entered a username and the form completed but you’ve not received the reset email even after checking ALL your email accounts (personal ones too), I assume that you still need help.
+If you’ve entered a username and the form completed but you’ve not received the reset email even after checking ALL your email accounts (personal ones too), I assume that you need more help.

 No access to WordPress user email